aabuawad/SHARP.Mixtures.Workshop.2021/README.md

 ## Repository guide
 Within this repository you will find the code materials used during the Mixtures Workshop 2022.
 To help you navigate the repository, below is a description of the repository organization.

 The repository is organized into two main folders "Unsupervised" and "Supervised" which contained the materials for the unsupervised and supervised methods correspondingly.

+### Unsupervised

-The Unsupervised folder is subdivide into three folders: PCA, FA, and Clustering.
-And the Supervised folder is subdivide into: Variable Selection, Tree Based Methods, BKMR, and WQS.
+The Unsupervised folder is subdivided into three folders:

+PCA

+FA

+Clustering

+### Supervised

+The supervised folder is subdivided into:

+Variable Selection

+Tree Based Methods

+BKMR

+WQS

 All the materials for each respective method are within its folder.
 Note: the RMD file titled with the method's name contains the main code.

+### Additional folders

 In addition to the Unsupervised and Supervised folders you will find the following folders:

-1) Data: contains the data and the data dictionary.
+Data: contains the data and the data dictionary.

-2) Mitro_et_al_materials: contains the paper by Mitro et al.
+Mitro_et_al_materials: contains the paper by Mitro et al.